What’s new in 25.7

 Verilog code generation for atomic subsystems

-Atomic Subsystems are now supported for Verilog code generation.
-In the generated code, an Atomic Subsystem becomes an independent Verilog module in a separate file:
+Atomic subsystems are now supported for Verilog code generation.
+In the generated code, the atomic subsystem turns into an independent Verilog module in a separate file.:

-The easiest way to verify generated Verilog code is through automatic block generation C Function, as described in documentation.
-For advanced users, the Icarus HDL simulator, which uses a different verification mechanism, is now available at the Engee command line.
+The easiest way to verify the generated Verilog code is through automatic block generation.
+C Function as described in documentation.
+For advanced users, the Engee HDL simulator Icarus, which uses a different verification mechanism, is now available on the command line.
 Look for demonstrations of working with Icarus/iverilog in the community.

-Synchronisation of RITM support package version and Engee version
+Synchronization of the support package version for RHYTHM and the Engee version

-Support Package for RITM The must be synchronised with the Engee version being used.
-Now in case of version mismatch (e.g. the support package is installed via engee.com and RITM is used in a closed loop Engee of another version) the model cannot be run on RITM.
-Contact tech support to get the support package for RITM for offline installation.
+The support package for RHYTHM must be synchronized with the version of Engee being used.
+Now, in case of a version mismatch (for example, the support package is installed via engee.com , and the RHYTHM is used in a closed loop Engee other version) the model will not be able to run on the rhythm.
+Contact technical support to receive a support package for RHYTHM for offline installation.

 Documentation